cpp-tutor/abaci0-literate/Abaci0.md

 }
 ```

 An `IfStmt` requires evaluation of the condition, and conversion of this to a Boolean value (if not already).
 Three "Basic Blocks" are needed to fulfil the logic of `if`/`else`/`endif`, and LLVM blocks are not allowed to "fall through" necessitating the use of a conditional branch and two unconditional branches.
+The call to `operator()(StmtList&, BasicBlock*)` sets the second parameter to `merge_block`, this allows for `return` statments inside `if` and `else` blocks without generating dead code.

 ```cpp
 template<>